-- (viii) Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio) - (ix) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight - Tow bar maximum nose weight - The caravan's maximum nose weight. - (x) Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - Pull out/lift up worktop extensions, where fitted, are only designed to take a maximum weight of 6kgs. - (xii) When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xiii) Where high level bunks are fitted, care should be taken when used by children.
-The protection against falling out must be in place when the bunk is used. - (xiv) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xv) It is illegal to tow your caravan whilst it is occupied. - (xvi) If your caravan is fitted with a lift up or high level bunk it is designed for a maximum weight of 11 stone and is not suitable for children under 6 years old without supervision. - (xvii) Do not leave children under 14 years of age unattended in your caravan. - (xviii) Your vehicles MIRO is calculated with no water on board.
+- (viii) Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio) - (ix) Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - Pull out/lift up worktop extensions, where fitted, are only designed to take a maximum weight of 6kgs. - When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xii) Where high level bunks are fitted, care should be taken when used by children.
+The protection against falling out must be in place when the bunk is used. - (xiii) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xiv) It is illegal to tow your caravan whilst it is occupied. - (xv) If your caravan is fitted with a lift up or high level bunk it is designed for a maximum weight of 11 stone and is not suitable for children under 6 years old without supervision. - (xvi) Do not leave children under 14 years of age unattended in your caravan. - (xvii) Your vehicles MIRO is calculated with no water on board.
 To travel with water you must take account of the water in your vehicle payload.
-1 litre of water = 1Kg. - (xix) Where a dividing curtain is fitted or provided, please ensure when not in use it is stored in the position furthest away from any cooking equipment or in the storage housing if provided.
+1 litre of water = 1Kg. - (xviii) Where a dividing curtain is fitted or provided, please ensure when not in use it is stored in the position furthest away from any cooking equipment or in the storage housing if provided.